SanChai20/Flexi-Proxy/public/docs/en/DOCUMENTATION.md

 ## b.
 Client Usage

-After token creation, two fields are essential: **Base URL** and **Token Pass**.
-Below is an example of how to configure them in a commonly used LLM client:
+After creating the token, there are two key fields to note: **Base URL** and **Token Pass**.
+The following example demonstrates how to use them with Claude Code:

 - **Claude Code**